Wallace Peaslee

 Hello and welcome to my webpage!

-I am a mathematics PhD student in the Department of Applied Mathematics and Theoretical Physics at the University of Cambridge as a member of Jesus College.
-I currently study mathematics inspired by problems from image processing and art investigation under the supervision of Provessor Carola-Bibiane Schönlieb as part of Cambridge Image Analysis.
-I began my PhD in 2022 and am funded by the Engineering and Physical Sciences Research Council.
+I am an applied mathematics PhD student in the Department of Applied Mathematics and Theoretical Physics at the University of Cambridge as a member of Jesus College.
+I currently work in the intersection of image analysis and cultural heritage under the supervision of Professor Carola-Bibiane Schönlieb as part of Cambridge Image Analysis.
+I began my PhD in 2022 and am funded by the Engineering and Physical Sciences Research Council and AI for Cultural Heritage Hub.

 Before my PhD, I was an undergraduate majoring in Mathematics and Computer Science at Duke University.
-I was fortunate to begin working in applied mathematics through projects supervised by Professor Ingrid Daubechies (along with Shira Faigenbaum-Golovin and Barak Sober) related to image processing and artworks in collaboration with the ARTICT research group, beginning what would eventually lead to my PhD topic.
-I have also explored projects in pure mathematics through a senior thesis related to combinatorics and cohomology with Professor Joseph Rabinoff and a project that started through Budapest Semesters in Mathematics with Dr. Attila Sali and Jun Yan.
+There, I also explored projects in pure mathematics through an undergraduate senior thesis related to combinatorics and cohomology with Professor Joseph Rabinoff and a project that started through Budapest Semesters in Mathematics with Dr. Attila Sali and Jun Yan.